Canola oil contains trans fats, inflammatory omega-6 fats, and free radicals that increase the risk for mental health problems. Learn how to avoid it.

 But either way, there’s little doubt that we are eating more omega-6 fats than ever.

-Canola’s high polyunsaturated fat content is one of its selling points, yet these are the least stable kinds of fats for cooking.
+Canola’s high polyunsaturated fat content is one of its selling points, yet polyunsaturated fats are the least stable fats for cooking.

-When a fat is unstable, it goes rancid and creates free radicals.
-(24)
+When a fat is unstable, it becomes rancid and creates free radicals.

-Free radicals are unattached oxygen molecules that attack your cells in much the same way that oxygen attacks metal, causing it to rust.
+Free radicals are unattached oxygen molecules that attack the body’s cells in much the same way that oxygen attacks metal, causing it to rust.

-You’ve witnessed free radical damage, also called oxidative damage, when you’ve seen a cut apple or avocado turn brown.
+You’ve witnessed free radical damage, also called oxidative damage, when you’ve observed a cut apple or avocado turn brown.

 Free radicals cause cellular damage, premature aging, and even cell death.

-Note: If you buy canola oil, don’t buy it in a clear glass or plastic bottle as light exposure already will have caused some oxidation.
-(26)
+Note: If you buy any vegetable oil, don’t buy it in a clear glass or plastic bottle since light exposure causes oxidation.

-Your brain is largely made of fat, 60% by weight, and the quality of your brain cells largely depends on the quality of the fats you eat.
-(27)
+The brain is largely made of fat, 60% by weight, and the quality of our brain cells largely depends on the quality of the fats we eat.

 Besides being a major structural component, DHA also plays a role in brain cell communication.

-DHA facilitates neurotransmitter activity and increases the number of neurotransmitter receptors, allowing the brain to optimize its use of feel-good brain chemicals like serotonin and dopamine.
-(30)
+DHA facilitates neurotransmitter activity and increases the number of neurotransmitter receptors, allowing the brain to optimize its use of many important brain chemicals, including serotonin, dopamine, GABA, and acetylcholine.

-While there are some omega-3s in canola oil, they are alpha-linolenic acid (ALA), an inferior form.
+While there are some omega-3s in canola oil, they occur as alpha-linolenic acid (ALA), an inferior form.

-Less than 0.5% of ALA gets converted to DHA, the form your brain prefers.
-(31)
+Less than 0.5% of ALA gets converted to DHA, the form the brain prefers.

 During canola oil’s manufacturing process, the rapeseed is washed in pure hexane.

-Hexanes are a group of compounds that are a chief component in gasoline.
+Hexanes are a group of compounds that are a chief component of gasoline.

 Besides being used as a solvent to extract oil from seeds, hexane is also used as a solvent for rubber cement, adhesives, varnishes, and inks.